This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Ski Tools that we don’t care for (but that might work for you)

-While the Hook Ease may be a good tool for a child who is really really struggling learning how to turn, for most kids, it’s overkill.
+While the Hook Ease may be a good tool for a child who is really really struggling to learn how to turn, for most kids, it’s overkill.

 The market for tools to teach kids to ski is ever changing.
 Do you have a favorite tool to teach kids to ski that we missed?
 I’d love to hear your favorite tools to teach kids to ski!